Shenzhen Drone Delivery: What It's Like to Order Food From the Sky (2026)

 Hot meals are less common via drone (temperature control in transit is a challenge), though some locations offer bento boxes and sandwiches.

-How Much Does Drone Delivery Cost?
+How Much Does Drone Delivery Cost in Shenzhen?

 Drone delivery in Shenzhen typically costs: